-The outpatient cardiology clinic at Children's Hospital Colorado is usually a patient's first stop at the Heart Institute after a referral from a primary care doctor.
+The outpatient Pediatric Cardiology Clinic at Children's Colorado is usually a patient's first stop at the Heart Institute after a referral from a primary care doctor.
 Kids with known or suspected heart disease are seen by one of our board-certified pediatric cardiologists who will meet with your family and assess your child’s heart.
 We will then recommend and coordinate a care plan for your child’s diagnosis.

-What to expect at your child’s first cardiology clinic appointment
+What to expect at your child’s first Pediatric Cardiology Clinic appointment

 Your family will be greeted by our front desk coordinators who will check you in and then transfer you to a nursing team.
 Our specialized cardiac nurses will weigh and measure your child, take his heart rate and blood pressure, and then escort you to an examination room.